If you love dollar store crafts, you’re going to love this dollar store fall wreath from Vanessa made for $5 – so fabulous for autumn!

 I used sheet music in my example but you can use book pages, construction paper, or even decorative scrapbook paper.
 I say use up what you have first before going out to buy something new!

 Step Two.
 Now that the entire wreath is covered, let’s start decorating!
 Take your paper leaves and start inserting them under the paper strips.
 I like my wreaths to be super simple so I only used six of the paper leaves on top.
 Feel free to cover the entire form if you like a more substantial wreath.

 Step Three.
 Add additional embellishments where you see fit.

 Step Four.
 You’re going to have to bend the wire back if you want your leaves going in opposite directions like mine.

 Step Five.
 I used a Bowdabra to make my bow but it was so easy, you could probably just do it by hand.
 Or just buy a bow.
 Or skip it all together and add a few small decorative gourds or scarecrow.
 Totally up to you!

 None of the supplies are attached permanently so you can always remove all the Fall embellishments and substitute them with Halloween items or Christmas ornaments.
 Not bad for just a pool noodle and some sheet music, huh?

-If you liked this wreath tutorial, you’re definitely going to love all the other wreaths I’ve made on my blog, Tried & True, including the Animal Eyes Halloween Wreath, Acorn Fall Wreath, and the super quick 10 Minute Scarf Wreath!
+If you liked this dollar store fall wreath tutorial, you’re definitely going to love all the other wreaths I’ve made on my blog, Tried & True, including the Animal Eyes Halloween Wreath, Acorn Fall Wreath, and the super quick 10 Minute Scarf Wreath!